What should I do with the information and what questions should I ask?

 Once you have started the process the following 10 questions could be very useful;

 - Ask for an information memorandum – this should give a well rounded look at the business covering quite a few key areas of the business

 - Ask for the profit and loss trading statements and if possible for 3 years

 - Ask for a list of all the assets that will be included in the sale (don’t forget intellectual property such as websites, trademarks or copyrights)

 - Confirm what the lease period with options are and what the current monthly rent/outgoings and GST is

-- Ask the owners if there are any legislative, compliance or training requirements for example liquor licence for hospitality, contracts or agreements with suppliers, builders licences etc
+- Ask the owners if there are any legislative, compliance or training requirements for example liquor license for hospitality, contracts or agreements with suppliers, builders licenses etc.

 - Ask the owner about their strongest competition and ask what you do differently or could do differently – looking at potential upside for this business